 The cables on a compound bow appear similar to the bowstring and run from one cam to another.
 The cables work with the cams when a shot is executed.

 The cable slide attaches to the cable guard and holds the string and cables out of your line of fire.
 The cable slide ensures the arrow is not impeded by the string and cables.

-Sights can be found mounted to the front of the bow in the sight window of the riser.
-The bow sight allows for pin point accuracy during aiming.
-If you are finding that your arrows are not landing where you are aiming, you likely need to adjust the bow sights.
+This part of a bow is found mounted to the front of the bow in the sight window of the riser.
+The bow sight allows for pinpoint accuracy during aiming.
+If you find that your arrows are not landing where you are aiming, you likely need to adjust the bow sights.

-Stabilizers are rods that absorb vibration during release of the arrow and provide counter balance for the weight of the bow when it is drawn.
+Stabilizers are rods that absorb vibration during release of the arrow and provide a counterbalance for the weight of the bow when it is drawn.
 Stabilizers can be over 28″ when used for applications such as indoor target shooting.